 Take the example of KLM Airlines.
 They knew that most of their customers were on LinkedIn, so they came up with an initiative for their LinkedIn users that would offer round-the-clock support to them.

-As a result, the airline company's customers that were already on LinkedIn could get their issues resolved easily instead of having to call customer support, or worse, email them.
-Win-win for both.
+Because of this, the airline company's customers, which were already on LinkedIn, could easily get their issues resolved instead of having to call customer support or even worse, email them.
+Win-win for everyone.

 2. Enable real-time support